omnipenguin/jrevolver/README.md

 }
 ```

-A map in a file that is included with "PERMUTE" will be combined with identically named maps, AND identically named non-map properties in the root JSON file
+A map in a file that is included with `PERMUTE` will be combined with identically named maps, AND identically named non-map properties in the root JSON file.

 `metaData.json`
 ```